 There is no verifiable lineage for modern Neo-Pagan traditions.
 Much of the ritual and mythology so labelled is, at best, informed and educated speculation.
 Very few (if any) original sources exist for such common Neo-Pagan or New Age traditions as astrology or numerology.
 What the early church could not eliminate they co-opted.
 Much of our oldest-available information on such practices and traditions are clearly tainted by Christian beliefs.
 The early church (more precisely, the Catholic Corporation) was ruthless in converting pagan populations.
 In the process they strategically destroyed (or perhaps quarantined) writings and artifacts that might now shed light on these pre-Christian spiritualities.

 All this is to say that some First Nations retain knowledge of their pre-Christian spirituality, and their sharing of that may be helpful in our quest for the spiritual origin of man.
-As I note on the Tarot Readings page, “I make no claim to have been trained or raised within those traditions and do not identify as a ‘shaman’ or ‘medicine man’.”
+As I note on my Tarot Readings page, “I make no claim to have been trained or raised within those traditions and do not identify as a ‘shaman’ or ‘medicine man’.”

 Our core beliefs are, as Joseph Campbell clearly illustrates in his The Masks of the Gods series (and other books) universal.
 Allegory, parables and myths sharing incredibly similar images and themes are found around the globe and across centuries.
 The study of, and reflection upon, the origins and stories of the great “Eastern” religions (Hinduism, Taoism, Buddhism, etc) may well lead one to personal growth and enlightenment.
 Some people will be inspired or intrigued by their ‘exotic nature’.